Ookamiko/AdventOfCode/README.md

 ```

 The program also display the time taken to resolve the puzzle with your solution.
 It's a good indicator if you need/want to improve it.

+# Git management

+The git repository contains two branch types :
+- master
+- solution/***year***

+On the master branch you will find the project without solution on the release tag as well as merge from branches solution/***year*** where all puzzle have been completed.

+To find the solutions of a specific year not merged into the master branch, refer to the specific solution/***year*** branch.